Teebo/store/docs/advanced/errors.md

 ## Handling errors after dispatching an action

-If an unhandled exception is thrown inside an action, the error will be propagated to the `ErrorHandler` and you can also catch it subscribing to the `dispatch` Observable.
+If an unhandled exception is thrown inside an action, the error will be propagated to the `ErrorHandler` and you can also catch it by subscribing to the `dispatch` Observable.
 If you subscribe to the `dispatch` Observable the error will be caught twice, once in the ErrorHandler and on your `dispatch` handle.

 ```ts
   @Action(UnhandledError)